-Northern School of Contemporary Dance’s (NSCD) Centre for Advanced Training (CAT) is part of a national intensive dance programme devised to prepare young dancers for full-time dance training at university or specialist conservatoire level.
+The Centre for Advanced Training (CAT) at Northern School of Contemporary Dance (NSCD) is an extra-curricular dance programme designed to prepare young people for full-time professional dance training at university or specialist conservatoire level.

-Interested young people do not need to have previous experience of dance.
+Interested young people do not need to have previous experience.
 Instead we are looking for enthusiastic, ambitious and determined young people with an interest in pursuing a career in dance.

-* Please note all students have to be 13 – 17 on the 1st of September but can turn 18 during the year of study.
+Ages: For young people aged 13 – 17 on the 1st of September (students can turn 18 during the year of study.)

-The curriculum at NSCD is intended to give students a strong basic grounding in technical and creative skills, as well as an introduction to the wider dance profession; it includes tuition in five key areas:
+CAT gives students a strong basic grounding in technical and creative skills, preparing them to progress to full-time vocational dance training.
+It includes tuition in five key areas:

 Entry is through successful audition.
 Candidates can directly book a place at one of our Auditions or may be invited to audition from a Taster or Outreach Workshop.
 No formal qualifications are required.